who is Hog-eyed man?

 Collaborators with Hog-eyed Man include: Tom Baker (Packway Handle Band), David Bragger, Brendan Doyle, Maxine Gerber, John Grimm, Charlie & Nancy Hartness (Hawk Proof Rooster), Amanda Kapousouz, Paddy League, Beverly Smith, Michael Starkey, and, until his passing in 2022, the legendary Art Rosenbaum.

-Jason uses and enthusiastically endorses D'Addario strings, which are featured on all of our recordings.
-Jason also loves his Coda Bow and gourd fiddle made by Menzies Instruments.
+We use and enthusiastically endorse D'Addario strings, which are featured on all of our recordings.
+Jason loves his Coda Bow (also featured on all of our recordings), his gourd fiddle made by Menzies Instruments, and north Georgia whiskey made by his pals at ASW Distillery.

 For booking or other inquiries please message us at cadejason [at] gmail.com or through our public facebook.